-Well, I am convinced that this change is not only required, but precise and excellent.
-I hope you will not only learn to appreciate it, but come to fully replace the two concepts in your own mind and overall approach to Quality Assurance.
+Well, I am convinced that this change is not only right, but vital, precise and excellent.
+I hope you will not only learn to appreciate it, but come to fully switch the concepts in your own mind and overall approach to Quality Assurance.

-When most people think on the word “responsibility”, they immediately see a picture of a burden, a duty, a heavy load which they need to carry.
+When most people think on the word “responsibility”, they immediately see a picture of a burden.
+Duty, a heavy load which they need to carry.
 Most managers do not believe their workers would take responsibility of their own volition, therefore, they feel the need to set it up for them and make sure they carry it.